 Satellite Internet Providers By Zip Code

-The goods news is that satellite is available anywhere in the contiguous 48 United States.
-It is much faster than 56K dial-up and it is probably the fastest broadband connection you can get in many rural areas of the country.
+Satellite Internet is much faster than 56K dial-up or a basic DSL line and it is probably the fastest broadband connection you can get in many rural areas of the country.

 Reviews Of Satellite Internet Providers By Zip Code

-In America, there are two main companies which most people are familiar with - Exede and HughesNet.
-These two companies will be your main choices for high speed Internet using a satellite connection.
+In America, there are two primary choices for high speed Internet using a satellite connection - HughesNet and Exede.
 You can read reviews of them here:

 Although there is a lot of interest in DIRECTV and DISH Network, neither of those major satellite TV providers is able to offer broadband connections (yet).
 Instead, you can bundle other forms of broadband with either DIRECTV or the Dish Network.
 The Internet portion of such bundles will be DSL, cable, wireless (from Clearwire) or satellite Internet (from Exede), while the television service will be supplied by the TV provider.